 Whoa.
 The first three words are quite a ballsy statement.
 The rest is even more intimidating.

-May Lindstrom The Problem Solver is mask in a powder form.
+May Lindstrom The Problem Solver is a mask in a powder form.
 It has a khaki-grey shade and turns black when activated.
 This thing is HUGE.
 The black jar is very heavy and substantial.
 There are a lot, a lot of product inside and I wonder when will I finish it, to this date.
 The weight is intimidating.
 I dare not drop this thing because I believe the glass jar will break to pieces.
 And if that happens, so is my heart.

-The Ritual as suggested:
+May Lindstrom The Problem Solver’s ritual as suggested:

 - Activate a tablespoon of powder formula with equal parts water in a bowl, blending to form a soft mousse.